-- BSCs must be certified annually by an approved vendor. - Only keep required equipment and materials inside the BSC. - The BSC blower must be turned on and the sash must be lowered to the proper height for protection while working in the cabinet. - BSC surface area should be divided into clean, working, and dirty zones.
-Movement inside the BSC should be unilateral (from clean to working to dirty zone) to avoid cross-contamination. - Immediately notify the lab manager if any malfunctions are suspected. - Avoid using a Bunsen burner or other flame producing devices inside the BSC.
-Flames disrupt the laminar flow inside the BSC.
+- BSCs must be certified annually by an approved vendor. - Only keep required equipment and materials inside the BSC. - The BSC blower must be turned on and the sash must be placed to the proper height for protection while working in the cabinet. - BSC surface area should be divided into clean, working, and dirty zones.
+Movement inside the BSC should be unilateral (from clean to working to dirty zone) to avoid cross-contamination - Immediately notify the lab manager if any malfunctions are suspected.